Top 10 "Keystone Species"

 Now, it's true this branch of predators is the bane of farmers of livestock in their ecosystem, as they do indeed take the easy meal sometimes provided by this interaction.
 To that point, I would simply say that it is us who have encroached on their ecosystem, and not the other way around.

-Jaguars The jaguar (Panthera onca) is a large cat species and the only living member of the genus Panthera native to the Americas.
-With a body length of up to 1.85 m (6 ft 1 in) and a weight of up to 158 kg (348 lb), it is the largest cat species in the Americas and the third largest in the world.
-Its distinctively... read more
+The jaguar (Panthera onca) is a large cat species and the only living member of the genus Panthera that is native to the Americas.
+It is the largest cat in the Americas and the third largest cat species in the world, behind only tigers and lions.... read more

 Another apex predator.
 In the rainforests of Central and South America, they prey on a wide variety of species (87) and keep those prey animal numbers in check.